-- Current strategy

-- Assumptions

-- Capabilities, as shown by competitors' strengths and weaknesses
+- Competitors' future objectives - Competitors' current strategy - Competitors' assumptions about the industry - Capabilities, as shown by competitors' strengths and weaknesses

 Competitor intelligence is critical to competitor analysis because it helps a firm understand competitors' intentions and the strategic implications resulting from them.
 Competitor intelligence is performed both for domestic and international competitors.